 Long-term assets are tangible assets that the company uses over the long term.
 Examples are property, buildings, furniture, vehicles, equipment and machinery.
 Note that some companies refer to these as “noncurrent assets” or “fixed assets.”

-First, let’s explore some of the current assets you might see on a balance sheet.
+Let’s explore some of the current assets you might see on a balance sheet:

 Cash and Equivalents